-Study drug (i.e., ABT-493/ABT-530) tablets should be taken with food.
+Study drugs, both ABT-493/ABT-530 and matching placebo should be taken with food.

 5.3.1.3 Blood Samples for Pharmacogenetic Analysis

 Specific instructions for collection, storage and shipment of pharmacogenetic samples will be provided by the central laboratory, AbbVie, or its designee.